-The Learning Method of the Practicum involves observation, listening and copying assessment practices, case formulation, treatment planning and implementation of intended counseling strategies with clients, families and therapy groups as modeled-demonstrated by on-site supervisors.
-It includes also indirect case management activity such as record keeping, work within agency or clinic structures, learning procedures to work with managed care companies and developing familiarity with the myriad of support activities necessary to effectively conduct counseling in various professional settings.
-The Practicum involves personal supervision by on-site supervisors who will train, model and critique performance.
-Gradually, it is intended the Practicum student will be given increased responsibility and assigned to work directly with clients, families or groups when deemed appropriate by the on-site supervisor who will then directly supervise the student during this phase of instruction.
+The Learning Method of the internship involves direct assessment, treatment planning and implementation of intended counseling strategies with clients and therapy groups.
+It also includes indirect case management activity such as record keeping, work within agency or clinic structures, learning procedures to work with managed care companies and developing familiarity with the myriad of support activities necessary to effectively conduct counseling in various professional settings.
+This component of Internship involves personal supervision by on-site supervisors who will train, model and critique performance.

-The Practicum II also includes faculty supervision and instruction conducted through several mediums including a weekly seminar.
-In the seminar, conducted on campus, Practicum students have the opportunity to gain valuable additional experience and skill development through several learning processes, two of which involve faculty performance critiques and collegial consultation.
+Internship also includes faculty supervision and instruction conducted through several mediums including a weekly conference seminar.
+In the seminar, conducted on campus, interns have the opportunity to gain valuable additional experience and skill development through several learning processes, two of which involve faculty performance critiques and collegial consultation.

-- Your faculty Practicum supervisor will observe your performance, including presentation of cases during seminar.
+- Your faculty internship supervisor will observe intern performance, including presentation of cases during seminar.
 Each presentation will be critiqued with respect to the quality of its content and the degree to which it adheres to professional standards of practice. - In the manner of a professional consultation, colleagues attending the session will be expected to similarly critique presentations of one another, agreeing with or offering alternative case analysis, treatment recommendations and counseling technique suggestions.

-The Practicum II involves on-site supervised experience which is to consist of a minimum of 100 clock hours that include:
+The internship involves the direct, on-site supervised internship experience which consists of a minimum of 800 clock hours that includes:

-- ☑ (1) a minimum of 40 clock hours of direct clinical work with clients; - (2) a minimum of one hour per week of individual supervision with the on-site supervisor; and - (3) a minimum of 11⁄2 hours per week of faculty supervision via weekly internship conference seminars will consider many aspects of the students performance as assessed by: observation, written and oral presentations, on-site performance, attendance and participation in seminars and compliance with directions contained in this Syllabus and other instructions pertaining the Practicum.
-This evaluation will emphasize the student's work as evaluated by the on-site supervisor.
+- (1) a minimum of 320 clock hours of direct clinical work with clients; - (2) a minimum of one hour per week of individual supervision with the on-site supervisor; and - ☑ (3) a minimum of 11⁄2 hours per week of faculty supervision via weekly internship conference seminars observation, written and oral presentations, performance, attendance and participation in seminars and compliance with directions contained in this Syllabus and other instructions pertaining the internship.
+This evaluation will also emphasize the intern's direct clinical mental health work as evaluated by the on-site supervisor.

-ASSESSMENT OF LEARNING AND PERFORMANCE, GRADES Practicums are graded on a pass, fail basis.
-Successful completion of the course is based on demonstrated mastery of academic knowledge and skills and professional competency.
-This mastery will be judged by the instructor, both subjectively and objectively in a variety of ways, and
+ASSESSMENT OF LEARNING AND PERFORMANCE, GRADES

+Internships are graded on a pass, fail basis.
+Successful completion of the internship is based on demonstrated mastery of academic knowledge and skills and professional competency.
+This mastery will be judged by the instructor, both subjectively and objectively in a variety of ways, and will consider many aspects of the intern's performance as assessed by:

-Practicum students will receive "feedback" regarding their performance.
-This will occur in a variety of ways, for example, during weekly individual supervision sessions with on-site supervisors, and in the form of seminar presentation critiques written to the student by their faculty supervisor.
-From time to time, formal as well as informal discussions will be held to appraise a student of performance strengths or concerns.
+Interns will receive "feedback" regarding their performance.
+This will occur in a variety of ways; for example: (1) during weekly individual supervision sessions with on-site supervisors; (2) in the form of seminar presentation critiques written and/or orally given to the intern by their faculty supervisor.
+From time to time, formal as well as informal discussions will be held to appraise an intern of performance strengths or concerns.
 These will be scheduled by the faculty supervisor and may occur during or after on-campus supervision seminars or through the medium of planned office visits.
 Written communication will also be a practical way to provide "feedback" via memorandum, letter or email.